LawLv/wine-prediction/README.md

 - **Access**: Data is fetched programmatically from an external URL (JSON)
 - **Dynamic**: The dataset is maintained and updated by a third-party system
 - **Not Kaggle / Not static files**

-This fully satisfies the course requirement for a **Dynamic Data Source**.

 ---